ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 ## HIP Module and Texture Driver API

 HIP supports texture driver APIs however texture reference should be declared in host scope.
-Following code explains the use of texture reference for __HIP_PLATFORM_HCC__ platform.
+Following code explains the use of texture reference for __HIP_PLATFORM_AMD__ platform.

 ```
 // Code to generate code object